dhadkara/AWSCerts-prep/database.md

 - TTL defines expiry time for your data.
 Expired item mark for deletion
 - Reduce cost by automatically deleting the data that is no longer valid
+- Can store any attribute name of your choice to store expiry timestamp

 ### Optimistic Concurrency Control